 Hyacinthus orientalis 'Pink Pearl'

-'prepared' hyacinth bulbs
+'prepared' hyacinth bulbs for forcing

 - Position: full sun or partial shade